Skip to Content

 Public-private partnership (P3) basics for municipalities

-As always, if you have any questions or would like to discuss your municipality’s unique development needs, our development advisors are happy to have a conversation.
+If you have any questions or wish to discuss your municipality’s unique development needs, our advisors are happy to have a conversation.
 Learn more about our services.

 What is a public-private partnership?